-Now that you’ve found sources, you’ll need to evaluate them before committing to them, but this doesn’t have to be time consuming.
-Just ask yourself two questions: Is this source trustworthy?
-And is this source suitable?
+Evaluate sources before committing to them, but this doesn’t have to be time consuming.
+Ask yourself two questions: Is the source trustworthy?
+And is the source suitable?
 Not every suitable source is trustworthy, and not every trustworthy source is suitable.

 Consider the following: will this source help me answer the research questions that I am posing in my project?
 Will it help me learn as much as I can about my topic?
 Will it help me write an interesting, convincing essay for my readers?

 Determining Trustworthiness (or Credibility)

-Trustworthiness of sources may not be as easy to determine, especially if you’re in a hurry, aren’t paying attention, or haven’t kept an open mind and/or acknowledged your own biases at the door.
+Trustworthiness of sources may not be as easy to determine, especially if you’re in a hurry, aren’t paying attention, or haven’t kept an open mind and/or acknowledged your own biases.
 Pay attention to things like: